segmentio/segment-docs/src/partners/index.md

 ## Release to Private Beta for customer testing

-1. During Private Beta, the integration will not be publicly listed in the catalog.
+During Private Beta, the integration will not be publicly listed in the catalog.
 You and your customers can access the catalog page using a special URL: `https://app.segment.com/goto-my-workspace/destinations/catalog/${destination-slug}` (This will direct users to the install page in their workspace).

-2. Verify that the catalog entry renders correctly,
+1. Open the install URL for your integration (https://app.segment.com/goto-my-workspace/destinations/catalog/${destination-slug}) and verify that the catalog entry renders correctly.

-3. Invite one or more customers to test the integration by giving them the URL.
-At least 1 customer must verify that the destination works before it becomes available to the public.
+2. Invite one or more customers to test the integration by giving them the URL.
+At least one customer must verify that the destination works before it becomes available to the public.

 ## Release to Public in the Segment catalog

-1. Once at least 1 customer successfully uses the integration, contact the Developer Center team.
-The team will make your destination Public.
-Any Segment customer can find it in the catalog, and it will be featured on the New & Noteworthy page..
+1. Once at least one customer successfully uses the integration, contact the Developer Center team, who will make your destination Public.
+When a destination is Public, any Segment customer can find it in the catalog and it will be featured on the New & Noteworthy page.

 2. Write a blog post for your company’s blog, write a [recipe](https://segment.com/recipes/) to help customers solve a specific problem using your Integration, and/or work with Segment's Marketing team to be featured in the Segment blog.

-3. Maintain your integration.
-Fix bugs, update it if your APIs change, add functionality as requested by customers.
+3. Maintain your integration: fix bugs, update it if your APIs change, and add functionality as requested by customers.

 {% endcomment %}